johnblakey/River-Level-Database/README.md

 # River-Level-Database
-Database to hold water values from the USGS restful API.
+Sqlite database to hold water values from the USGS restful API.

+Master branch is the production environment.
+Other branch is a copy of the POC of the webserver and insertion backend.